 Hydroponic gardening supplies

-Lengthen your growing season by setting up a greenhouse.
+Lengthen your growing season by setting up a small greenhouse.
 Double check the package contents to make sure you are getting everything you need.
+You can purchase a kit or look online for a supplies list and make it yourself from lumber or PVC pipe.

 If a garden center is the only store you can get to with hordes of zombies on their way and civilization collapsing, you’re in great luck!
 You’ll avoid the panicked masses at Costco and Kroger while getting set up with a long-term survival plan and everything you could possibly need to make it a success.